LorePlant/Lentil_GEI/README.md

 ```
-The derive dataset contains all the BLUP combination of specific trait and environment.
+The derive dataset contains all the BLUP combination for the specific combination of trait and environment.
-The obtained dataset will be used for a PCA.
+The obtained dataset was used to conducte a PCA to visualize trait's genetic correlation and to have a general agronomic overview of the material

 ```
 #add biological status